Primitive algebraic points on curves: Introduction

-Applying Theorem~\ref{thm:relative} and its proof to bielliptic curves gives the following. \begin{cor} Let $C$ be a bielliptic curve defined over $\Q$ with genus $g$, and let $\pi : C \rightarrow E$ be the corresponding degree $2$ morphism to a genus $1$ curve.
+Applying Theorem~\ref{thm:relative} and its proof to bielliptic curves gives the following. \begin{cor} Let $C$ be a bielliptic curve defined over $\Q$ with genus $g$.
 Let $J$ be the Jacobian of $C$ and suppose $J(\Q)$ is finite.
 Let $2\leq d\leq g-2$.
 Then $C$ has finitely many primitive degree $d$ points.
-More precisely, the following hold. \begin{enumerate}[(i)] \item If $d=2$ or $d$ is odd, then $C$ has finitely many degree $d$ points. \item If $d \ge 4$ and even, then for all but finitely many degree $d$ points $P$ on $C$, the image $\pi(P) \in E(\overline{\Q})$ has degree $d/2$, and therefore the degree $d$ field $\Q(P)$ contains the degree $d/2$ subfield $\Q(\pi(P))$. \end{enumerate} \end{cor}
+More precisely, the following hold. \begin{enumerate}[(i)] \item If $d=2$ or $d$ is odd, then $C$ has finitely many degree $d$ points. \item If $d \ge 4$ and even, then for all but finitely many degree $d$ points $P$ on $C$, the field $\Q(P)$ contains a subfield of index $2$. \end{enumerate} \end{cor}

 The above theorems are concerned with finiteness criteria for low degree primitive points.
 In the opposite direction, we show that if the degree $d$ is sufficiently large compared to the genus, then there are infinitely many primitive degree $d$ points, provided there is at least one such point. \begin{thm} Let $C/\Q$ be a curve.
 Let $d \ge g+1$ where $g$ is the genus of $C$.
 Suppose there exists a primitive degree $d$ point on $C$.
 Then there are infinitely many primitive degree $d$ points on $C$. \end{thm}